TStalnaker44/roblocker/README.md

 * Replace &lt;path to roblocker file&gt; with the path on the targeted machine.

-* Hit Windows Key + R to open the run dialog
+* Hit Windows Key + R to open the run dialog.
-* Type 'shell:startup' and hit enter
+* Type 'shell:startup' and hit enter.
-* Drag your newly created .bat file into the opened directory
+* Drag your newly created .bat file into the opened directory.

 Note - with admin privileges you can set Roblocker to run during the startup process of all users.
-To achieve this type 'shell:common startup' into the run dialog instead
+To achieve this type 'shell:common startup' into the run dialog instead.

 ## Disclaimer
-The authors of this repository are not responsible for any issues or problems that arise while using Roblocker
+The authors of this repository are not responsible for any issues or problems that arise while using Roblocker.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)